mhbodell/mhbodell.github.io/_pages/projects.md

 Hurtado Bodell M., & Magnusson, M., & Keuschnigg, M. &  (2024).
 Seeded Topic Models in Digital Archives: Analyzing Interpretations of Immigration in Swedish Newspapers, 1945--2019 [accepted in Sociological Methods & Reseach]

 Hurtado Bodell, M., & Menshikova, A. (2024).
-Mechanisms of change: what explains shifts in online immigration discourse after terror attacks? [under review]
+Mechanisms of change: what explains shifts in online immigration discourse after terror attacks? [revise and resubmit in ASR]

 Hurtado Bodell, M., & Mutgan, S. & Jarvis, B. (2024).
 Mainstream media, social media, and the ethnic reputations of neighborhoods